 Mend and make-do

-Our wasteful attitude to clothing simply won’t do!
-Many items are thrown away because of small blemishes, holes or defects which could easily be fixed with a little know-how.
+Our wasteful attitude to clothing won’t do!
+Many items are thrown away because of small blemishes, holes or defects that could easily be fixed with a little know-how.
 It’s time to drag your sewing kit out from the depths and get well acquainted with that needle and thread.
 Lucky for you, patches are in right now.
-If the hole is too big for a simple stitch, stick a great big patch on it and no-one will bat an eyelid.
+If the hole is too big for a simple stitch, stick a great big patch on it and no one will bat an eyelid.

 Faded clothes can also be dyed very easily to breathe some life back into them.
 Dyes are inexpensive and come with instructions on the right water-to-dye ratios – all you need is a bucket and your sleeves rolled up.
 This works best for block colors rather than multi-color garments, but experimenting is half the fun.

 So there you have it: A few quick tips and handy hints to prolong the life of your favorite items and help to reduce your impact on the earth.
 Remember, the key to living a more sustainable life is to start small, start local and be empowered by the small changes that you make.
 Each of us shares a space on this planet, so each of us has a duty of care – get creative and do your bit!